HL7/fhir-qi-core/pages/qdm-to-qicore.md

 and FHIR Observation resources.
 The mapping uses US-Core R4 where US-Core specifically defines a profile to reference the concept (e.g., US Core Laboratory Result Observation Profile).
-In some cases, US-Core references some aspects of a “QDM datatype,” (e.g., US Core Smoking Status Observation Profile) but no other related observations.
+In some cases, US-Core references some aspects of a "QDM datatype," (e.g., US Core Smoking Status Observation Profile) but no other related observations.
 In such cases, the QDM mapping table provides a generic mapping to the FHIR Observation resource and a specific reference for relevant profiles